-Serious illness can significantly affect your ability to complete your programme.
+Find out about the COVID-19 vaccine, flu vaccine, protection from measles, and information about other infectious diseases.
+Serious illness can have a serious effect on your ability to complete your studies.
 Here at AUT, we’re committed to making sure your health, safety and wellbeing are the best they can be.

 The Immunisation Advisory Centre and AUT have developed an important fact sheet, outlining how you can help protect yourself from a number of preventable diseases, such as measles, mumps, and rubella, influenza, chicken pox and meningococcal disease.